Calibrated Explanations: with Uncertainty Information and Counterfactuals: Introduction

+This paper introduces a new local feature importance explanation method called Calibrated Explanations.
+Calibrated Explanations has the following key characteristics: \begin{enumerate} \item As a pre-requisite for constructing the explanations, the underlying model is calibrated to ensure alignment with reality.
+VA provides uncertainty estimation for the calibrated probability estimates, and this information is conveyed to the user. \item The Calibrated Explanations method provides feature weights with an exact meaning in relation to the calibrated probability estimate of the model.
+The feature weights indicate the importance of that feature for explaining the prediction. \item The feature weights are accompanied by uncertainty quantification, precisely defined in relation to the underlying model's calibrated probability estimates. \item Conditional rules are defined so that they have a straightforward interpretation in relation to instance values. \item Calibrated Explanations support both factual and counterfactual explanations based on the model's calibrated probability estimates. \end{enumerate}

-The paper is organized as follows: the next section reviews fundamental concepts related to explanation methods and VA predictors and provides an introduction to Calibration Explanations.
-Section~\ref{rel_work} provides an overview of relevant work tackling uncertainty estimation in explanation methods.
-Section~\ref{method} outlines the experimental setup, while the results are presented in Section~\ref{chap:Results}.
+The paper is organized as follows: The next section reviews fundamental concepts related to explanation methods, calibration, and VA predictors.
+The main contribution is introduced in section~\ref{CE}, defining Calibrated Explanations.
+Section~\ref{presentation} provides a presentation of both factual and counterfactual explanations.
+In section~\ref{evaluation}, the setup and results from two experiments are presented.
 The paper ends with a discussion followed by concluding remarks.